 The village lies at the intersection of four roads which run roughly north-south and east-west and meet at a crossroads towards the southwest corner of the Green.
 The village is distinct in that, while there is one main built-up area focused around the vicinity of the Green, there are also a number of smaller groups of houses dispersed around the parish, primarily developed during the course of history around farms or former farms.
 Within the village and across the surrounding countryside, there are several farm buildings and barns associated with working farms.

+Map identifying main village plus clusters

 2.3 The core of the village, the Green, has an unusual triangular shape which relates directly to these historic features.
 This was originally larger and it appears the eastern edge was formerly on the other side of the river, and that the tightly packed houses along the present eastern edge are later encroachments.
 A timber-framed Wealden house, between `Hunters` and `Green Farm`, dates from c1470, which suggests that the encroachment is an early change to the village.
 At the south side of the Green, at the lower end, near the fording point of the river, stands the Church, (which was already there by 1086); the Hall or Manor House, now the Crown Inn, higher up the slope, and the Rectory to the south of the Church.
 On the western side the Green originally tapered into Somerton Road, as it still does on the North side, into Workhouse Hill.
 The surrounding landscape is an integral part of the village setting with access to extensive views across it from many of the houses and public spaces, from the footpaths and the four roads.